nbur4556/svkit-portfolio/README.md

 ## Setup

-Clone this repository and run `npm install` to install the dependencies.
+Clone this repository and run `yarn install` to install the dependencies.

 ## Technologies